• Skip to main content

 The lien concept is a very complicated one.
 It is important that you discuss these things with an experienced bankruptcy attorney who knows how to deal with liens in your bankruptcy case.

-Steven D. Altmann has been a lawyer for more than 25 years.
-Steve has earned an AV rating from Martindale-Hubbell’s peer-review rating and was recently named a Super Lawyer and Top Attorney by Birmingham Magazine in the area of Bankruptcy Law.
+Steven D. Altmann has been a bankruptcy lawyer for more than 25 years.
+Steve has earned an AV rating from Martindale-Hubbell’s peer-review rating and was recently named a Super Lawyer and Top Attorney by Birmingham Magazine in the area of bankruptcy law.

 We are a Federal Debt Relief Agency.
 We help people file for bankruptcy relief under the U.S. Bankruptcy Code.